Skip to main content

 • Specify the “fixed_network” of the cluster.

-• Specify the “fixed_subnet” and make sure the subnet has a router.
+• Specify the “fixed_subnet”; the subnet must have a router.

 • Specify the “keypair”.